Joseph-Barnett/05_my_project/README.md

 # Ending proccess

-- To finish with docker `type control and c` at the same time
+- To finish with docker `type control and c` at the same time in the terminal in vscode
-- Then type `docker compose down`
+- Then type `docker compose down` in terminal inside of vscode